-Freecall: 1800 677 095

 Email: ITAS@batchelor.edu.au

-enquiries@batchelor.edu.au

 STUDENT COMPLAINTS

 If you have a complaint about any of the services Batchelor Institute provides, please contact Batchelor Institute.

 Every complaint is taken seriously and if your complaint can not be immediately resolved then you will be asked to lodge an official complaint.
 The staff will explain the complaints process to you and will assist you in formally lodging your complaint.